JayeHicks/ManageIrrigation/README.md

 ![Image1](doco-images/network-logical.jpg)

 # Repository Organization
 The information contained within this repository is organized into four subfolders: **vineyard**, **irrigation**, **fermentation**, and **backend**.
 The first three subfolders contain details on physical devices, communications, source code, and a collection of practical tips and techniques.
-The backend folder contains similar information but for the public cloud backend that underpins the entire solution (i.e., vineyard, irrigation, and fermentation).
+The backend subdirectory contains similar information but for the public cloud backend that underpins the entire solution (i.e., vineyard, irrigation, and fermentation).

 All architectural and technical aspects of the solution's fermentation monitoring subsystem can be found within the solution's irrigation control subsystem.
 As such, these two subsystems are sometimes documented together in this repository.
 In some places fermentation monitoring sections refer the read to irrigation control sections.

-The **vineyard** folder covers two sensor station platforms: the commercially available Vinduino R3 Sensor Station and the commercially available Smart Home Weather Station.
+The **vineyard** subdirecotry covers two sensor station platforms: the commercially available Vinduino R3 Sensor Station and the commercially available Smart Home Weather Station.
 This folder contains an informative README.md file as well as a source code subdirectory.

-The **irrigation** folder focuses on a commercially available single board computer platform: Raspberry PI 4.
+The **irrigation** subdirectory focuses on a commercially available single board computer platform: Raspberry PI 4.
 This folder contains an informative README.md file as well as a source code subdirectory.

-The **fermentation** folder focuses on a commercially available single board computer platform: Raspberry PI 4.
+The **fermentation** subdirectory focuses on a commercially available single board computer platform: Raspberry PI 4.
 This folder contains and informative README.md file as well as a source code subdirectory.

-The **backend** folder provides information on the AWS backend supporting the solution.
+The **backend** subdirectory provides information on the AWS backend supporting the solution.
 It covers service configuration, service-to-service integration, source code (e.g., Lambda functions), cloud resident data, and single page web applications.
 This folder contains an informative README.md file as well as a source code subdirectory.